pavireni/Sonic-Trace/README.md

 # Sonic Trace

-Sonic Trace is KCRW's story-telling project that begins in the heart of Los Angeles and crosses into Mexico and Central America.
+Sonic Trace is a new story-telling project that begins in the heart of Los Angeles and crosses into Mexico, El Salvador, Guatemala and Honduras produced in partnership with KCRW, AIR and Zeega.

 ## Setup